redsymbol/amitools/README.md

-A collection of tools for joyfully working with AWS Machine Images
+A collection of tools for managing and creating AWS Machine Images

 AMITools is a collection of command-line tools for creating, querying, and working with Amazon machine images.
+Together, these excel at automating and taming flows that require frequently creating and re-creating AMIs: making its logistic complexity far more simple.

 At the moment (June 2013), it is in a beta.
 I'd appreciate feedback especially on the command line UI, and also reports of bugs or missing